TrueCP6/streetview-journey/README.md

 - `Calculate.AddBearing` Adds 2 bearings together with wrap around.
 - `Bearing.OffsetPanorama` Returns an offset bitmap wrapped around to the right for a certain amount in degrees.
 - `Bearing.Trim` Same function as `Modify.Trim`, instead for bearings.
 - `Bearing.Smooth` Smoothes out a bearings array.
+A smooth value can be given or smoothing will be done automatically.
 - `Bearing.Trackpoint` Returns a bearings array where the bearing tracks a specific point.
 - `Bearing.Get` Gets the bearings for a location data array where the bearing for each point will always be the direction of the next point.
 - `Modify.CropImage` Crops a bitmap to the size and position of a Rectangle object.